iechor/docs/content/desktop/use-desktop/images.md

 - Vulnerabilities found
 - Packages inside the image

-[Docker Scout](../../scout/index.md) powers this vulnerability information.
+[iEchor Scout](../../scout/index.md) powers this vulnerability information.
 For more information about this view, see [Image details view](../../scout/image-details-view.md)

-## Pull the latest image from Docker Hub
+## Pull the latest image from iEchor Hub

 Select the image from the list, select the **More options** button and select **Pull**.

 > **Note**
 >
-> The repository must exist on Docker Hub in order to pull the latest version of an image.
+> The repository must exist on iEchor Hub in order to pull the latest version of an image.
 You must be signed in to pull private images.

-## Push an image to Docker Hub
+## Push an image to iEchor Hub

 Select the image from the list, select the **More options** button and select **Push to Hub**.

 > **Note**
 >
-> You can only push an image to Docker Hub if the image belongs to your Docker ID or your organization.
-That is, the image must contain the correct username/organization in its tag to be able to push it to Docker Hub.
+> You can only push an image to iEchor Hub if the image belongs to your iEchor ID or your organization.
+That is, the image must contain the correct username/organization in its tag to be able to push it to iEchor Hub.

 ## Remove an image